philjhere/AzureHereMap/5_CleanUp/README.md

 1. Click on Cloud shell to open the Azure PowerShell command-line

-1. Enter the below command to clean-up the producer files
+1. Enter the below command to clean-up the Producer folder

            >rm -r Producer

+1. Enter the below command to clean-up the Producer ZIP file

            >rm Producer.zip